Last remaining seats for May Half Term in Kamari Beach Resort Find out more >

 Sardinia is the second-largest island in the Mediterranean Sea and, despite being an autonomous region of Italy, it is actually closer to Africa.
-Whilst on holiday here, visitors can experience the fabulous scenery with rugged cliffs, immaculate white beaches and turquoise waters.
+Whilst on holiday in Sardinia, visitors will experience the fabulous scenery with rugged cliffs, immaculate white beaches and turquoise waters.
 Away from the coast, Sardinia’s interior is equally stunning, with forested mountain peaks and citrus groves.

 Over 60,000 hectares of Sardinian territory is environmentally preserved, and it has three national parks and 60 wildlife reserves.
 Sardinia’s landscape is scattered with a host of Roman ruins and curious stone fortresses, temples and tombs which date back to prehistoric times.
 Don’t miss the medieval archways and sun-baked streets of Alghero or the historic gem of Oristano.
 Perfect for cycling, Sardinia has plenty of coastal trails and country roads to explore.
 If you prefer activities on the water then there is a professional diving centre, the largest underwater grotto in the Mediterranean.
 While on your Sardinia holidays with Mark Warner, you'll be able to enjoy everything that the area has to offer.

 Perdepera Beach Resort is located right on the edge of a long sandy bay on the eastern side of the island with sweeping views of the coastline to the front and a backdrop of magnificent mountains behind.
 The resort is perfectly positioned for outdoor activities.
 The beach is protected by a headland, providing ideal conditions for beginners to make the most of the free tuition and try their hand at sailing or windsurfing.
-If you’re feeling energetic, there’s a full fitness programme and two tennis courts where our resident coach is on hand to offer expert instruction.
+If you’re feeling energetic, there’s a full fitness programme and two tennis courts where our resident coach is on hand to offer expert tennis instruction.
 There’s even the chance to explore the island and check out the fantastic mountain biking trails with our guide.